-The Brain Food Court located on the lower level is a huge cafeteria style dining experience.
+The Brain Food Court – is Currently under construction and is not open.
+It’s located on the lower level is a huge cafeteria-style dining experience.
 It offers a wide variety of food and seating.
 The downside is you have to wait in different lines for each type of food which can be a pain when your kids want different meals.

 Finnigan’s Ice Cream Parlor

-Set in Yesterday’s Main Street area, this old fashioned soda shop is a really fun place to grab an ice cream for a much-needed break.
+This area is currently under construction.
+Set in Yeterday’s Main Street area, this old-fashioned soda shop is a really fun place to grab an ice cream for a much-needed break.
 It’s also a great place to bribe the kids for good behavior at the museum.
 Not that I would ever do such a thing.
 LOL

 I-Max Movie –